Start Milepost: 2184.6 Time: 07:21

 At about 4500 feet of elevation the terrain leveled off somewhat and the trail became bordered by string to keep hikers from damaging plants.
 After a mile of that type surface the slope once more increased and the exact selection of the trail upwards was left to each hiker.
 And then the climb was over.
 There stood the A-frame with elevation data (5,267″) that every thru, section or day hiker wants to be photographed beside – Baxter Peak.

-Jack and I held to the tradition while smiling and holding special containers of brown liquid.
+Jack and I held to the tradition while smiling and holding containers of a tasty, amber liquid (Bourbon).
 I also stood alone beside the sign with my favorite drink (Gatorade) in a favorite container (Propel bottle).
 I’d completed my hike of 2,189.8 miles.
 Mercifully I had survived those miles without a major injury.

 Jack and I then descended from the peak along Abol trail where Scamper met us about a mile north of the Abol campground.
 With the descent miles (4.2) and the approach miles (8.8) from Amicalola Falls in Georgia I had hiked 2,202.8 miles with countless blue blaze miles as bonus.